A new Kernel Regression approach for Robustified $L_2$ Boosting: Contributions to Boosting

 Consequently,

 for $b+1 > \pi/2(p+1)$.
 Hence the result is proved. \end{proof} We have the following remarks: \begin{enumerate}[label=(\roman*)] \item The result in Theorem \ref{thm:min-max} is new to the kernel smoothing literature.
 The existing result on the optimal convergence rate by \citet{park2009} uses only a full rank smoother.
-Moreover, their result is for the Nadara-Watson smoother which is different from the projection-based smoother used in our study. \item Boosting may adopt to higher order smoothness since it refits several times, as detailed in \citet{buhlmann2003boosting}.
+Moreover, their result is for the Nadaraya-Watson smoother which is different from the projection-based smoother used in our study. \item The assumption such as $m(\cdot) \in \mathcal{F}(\pi)$ and density $f(\cdot) \in \mathcal{F}(\pi-2)$ for $\pi \ge 4$ is common in the boosting literature.
+We refer to \citet{park2009} for similar condition (to be exact $f(\cdot) \in \mathcal{F}(\pi-1)$) with Nadaraya-Watson smoother. \item Boosting may adopt to higher order smoothness since it refits several times, as detailed in \citet{buhlmann2003boosting}.
 The optimal rate for $\pi=4$ is $n^{-8/9}$ for the bandwidth $n^{-1/9}$.
 This takes at least $1$ and $2$ iterations for local linear smoother $(p=1)$, $\bm{H}_1^*$, and local constant smoother $(p=0)$, $\bm{H}_0^*$, respectively. \end{enumerate}